-If you're looking for a more personal gift this year, From the Field PGH is the move.
+If you're looking for a more personal gift this year, From the Field PGH is a great option.
 You'll find lots of cute Pittsburgh-centric, holiday, or special occasion wooden signs.
-Each sign is unique and most can be customized with coordinates, names, zipcodes, etc. The shop's mission is to create things that "celebrate memories in your life", so these handmade items would make a great gift for the people in your life celebrating a milestone.
+Each sign is unique and most can be customized with coordinates, names, zipcodes, etc. The shop's mission is to create things that "celebrate memories in your life", so these handmade items would make a great gift for those celebrating a milestone.

 The diehard Pittsburgher, the newlyweds, the teacher, or the new mom.